OpenDDS/OpenDDS/docs/internal/github_actions.rst

 ********

 GitHub Actions is the continuous integration solution currently being used to evaluate the readiness of pull requests.
-It runs the OpenDDS suite of tests accross a wide variation of operation systems and build configurations.
+It builds OpenDDS and runs the test suite across a wide variety of operation systems and build configurations.

 *****************
 Table of Contents